 Blaq Bear Eco Adventure Routes offers guided snowshoe tours through the Sugarbush at Hogan’s Homestead, and Robertson Cliffs overlooking Goulais Bay.

 Thrive Tours offers authentic Indigenous guided snowshoe experiences.Order Your Free 2023 Guide

 Winter Getaways in Algoma Country

-With an average snowfall of 10 feet, our region makes for the perfect...
+With an average snowfall of 10 feet, the region makes for the perfect...
 Read More

 The Stokely Experience

 I learned to love cross-country skiing in the snowy Algoma Highlands at...
 Read More